Alice Claypoole Vanderbilt: Estate and Trust Litigation

+Her remaining residuary estate was placed in a Trust for the benefit of Cornelius Vanderbilt III for life, then to his issue or, failing that, to her other descendants per stirpes.

+The Surrogate’s Court excluded $650,000 from the taxable estate, ruling that this portion went to beneficiaries who would have received at least that amount by default under the trust.
+The remaining $5,285,572.07 — primarily allocated to Gladys and Reginald's children — was deemed taxable.
+The New York Court of Appeals upheld this interpretation, holding that property distributed under a general power of appointment was taxable as though owned outright.

 Real estate

 Alice was responsible for constructing several massive family houses, including the enlargement of 1 West 57th Street, making it the largest private residence ever built in an American city at the time.
 She also played a role in constructing The Breakers in Newport.

 In 1914, she was responsible for the construction of the Gwynne Building in Cincinnati, Ohio, site of the first shop of Procter & Gamble and later the company's headquarters.
 After her death, her son Neily received ownership of the Gwynne Building.

 Philanthropy

 Alice donated to various charitable causes.
 Throughout her life, she was a large supporter of the YMCA, Salvation Army, Red Cross, Trinity Church and St. Bartholomew's Church.
 She and her husband donated Vanderbilt Hall to Yale College in memory of their eldest son, Bill, a student there when he died in 1892.
 She gave the front gates of her former mansion at 1 West 57th Street to be placed in Central Park.
 She also donated a facility to Newport Hospital in 1903 in memory of her late husband.